testgram/docs.testgram.ai/docs/core/concepts.md

 ## Summary
 Testgram is a very different way of testing.
-What it means to create a 'test', run a 'test', and get feedback looks different in Testgram.
+The way we create a 'test', run a 'test', and get feedback looks very different in Testgram.
 1. **We collect data to learn your [World](/world/world).**
    The World keeps learning your application and adjusts as changes are made.
 2. **Instead of writing a test, you create a [Player](/player/player).**